How to Import AI-Generated Subtitles into CapCut, Premiere Pro, DaVinci Resolve & Final Cut Pro

 Best preset for Final Cut Pro podcast content: Use the Podcast preset (15 CPS, 2 lines, 50 CPL) for longer segments with speaker labels.

-Not all transcription models are equal when it comes to subtitle quality.
+Not all transcription is equal when it comes to subtitle quality.
+Two things decide it: word-level timestamps and speaker labels.

 Platform presets at a glance